semmel/StaticLand/doc/transformations.md

 Creates a single-valued [Bacon.js](http://baconjs.github.io) `EventStream` observable.

+If the stream ends *after* the Cancelable Computation *has settled*, the cancel function of the latter is (of course) *not* called.

 ### `observableToCancelable(observable)`
 `:: Observable e a → Cancelable e a`

+It evaluates the *last* event (error or value event) of the given observable.

 ### `cancelableToMostStream(cancelable)`
 `:: Cancelable a → Stream a`